-The Internationalization Office is no longer accepting opt outs from the Foreign Health Insurance for the Spring 2017 semester as the deadline was Friday May 19, 2017 at 5pm NDT.
-The next opportunity to opt out will be Fall 2017.
+The Internationalization Office is no longer accepting opt-outs or opt-ins to the Foreign Health Insurance for the Spring 2020 semester, as the deadline was Monday May 25, 2020 at 5pm NLDT.
+The next semester to opt out or into the Foreign Health Insurance will be Fall 2020.

 You are eligible to opt out from our insurance plan if one of these statements applies to you:

-- I am sponsored by one of the following groups who provide me with insurance: USC, CIDA, CBIE, SWB, Canadian Commonwealth scholarship, or Saudi Arabia Cultural Bureau
+- I am sponsored by one of the following groups who provide me with insurance: Libyan Scholarship program through CBIE

 - I am a refugee claimant and covered under the Federal Government